top of page

 REMOVABLE RETAINERS

-A traditional type of of removable retainer is known as a "hawley."
+Hawley Retainer - This is a traditional type of of removable retainer.
 It has an acrylic plate that fits on the roof or base of the mouth, and wire that adapts in front of the teeth to maintain alignment.
 It may also have small clasps to stabilize it in the mouth.
 Hawleys are durable, adjustable, and tend to be long-lasting.

-Another type of removable option is a clear vacuform or "essix" type.
+Essix Retainer - This is a clear vacuform retainer type.
 Similar to a clear aligner, it is made of a thin transparent plastic that adapts to surfaces of teeth to prevent unwanted shifting.
-Many patients love that they are esthetic, but they are more prone to breakage and generally need replaced more often.
-"Vivera" retainers are a common type of clear, invisible, removable retainer.
+Many patients love that they are esthetic, but they are more prone to breakage and generally need replaced more often than hawleys.

 FIXED RETAINERS